 Have another idea for online whiteboarding for remote learning?
 Share it in a comment below!

-Whiteboards while recording your screen
+Whiteboards while recording or sharing your screen

 If you want to do your whiteboarding digitally, there are lots of tools that can help.
 Bring up any of the options below on your laptop or Chromebook and start teaching!